Interval Scheduling Games with Color-Based Concurrent Jobs: Arbitrary Number of Jobs per Color

+For every $1 \le \ell \le k$, let $[2(\ell-1), 2\ell-1)$ be denoted {\em the $\ell$-th odd interval}.
+That is $[0,1)$ is the first odd interval, $[2,3)$ is the second odd interval, and so on, until $[2k-2, 2k-1)$ which is the $k$-th odd interval.
+Let $\sigma$ be a profile in which, for $1 \le \ell \le k$, the $\ell$-th job of $J_2$ is placed in the $\ell$-th odd interval.
+We show that player $1$ has a best-response that leads to utility $kB+\frac 1 2$ if and only if a $3$-partition of $A$ exists.
+Since job $3k+1$ has length $T$, it must be placed in $[0,T)$.
+Since the partition jobs have length $1$, each of them can overlap at most one odd interval.

-Since job $n+1$ has length $3$, it must be placed in $[0,3)$.
-Since the partition jobs have length $1$, each of them can overlap at most one of the intervals $[0,1)$ and $[2,3)$.
-If a partition of $A$ exists, then player $1$ can place jobs of total weight $B$ on each of the intervals $[0,1)$ and $[2,3)$.
-The machine will process the jobs of player $1$ for a total profit of $2B+\epsilon$.
-If a partition of $A$ does not exist, then the total weight of jobs from $S_1$ overlapping one of the intervals $[0,1)$ and $[2,3)$ is at most $B-1+\epsilon$, therefore, the machine will process at least one of the jobs of $S_2$ and will not process job $n+1$ of $S_1$.
-Thus, the maximum utility of player $1$ if a partition does not exist is $2B$. \end{proof}
+If a $3$-partition of $A$ exists, then player $1$ can place a triplet of jobs of total weight $B$ in every odd interval.
+In this schedule, there are jobs of total weight $B$ from each color on each odd interval.
+The long job of $J_1$ will cause the machine to process all the jobs of $J_1$, for a total revenue of $kB+\frac 1 2$.
+This is clearly a best-response for $J_1$.

+If a partition of $A$ does not exist, then the total weight of jobs from $J_1$ overlapping at least one odd interval is at most $B-\frac 1 2$.
+To see this, suppose, by way of contradiction, that the total weight of jobs from $J_1$ overlapping each odd interval is more than $B-\frac 1 2$, that is, at least $B$.
+This implies that each odd interval is overlapped by at least and thus exactly three partition-jobs, but this would imply the existence of a $3$-partition.
+Therefore, the machine will process at least one of the jobs of $J_2$ and will not process job $3k+1$ of $J_1$.
+Thus, the maximum utility player $1$ can gain if a partition does not exist is $kB$. \end{proof}